Having your writing critiqued can be a shock. It can be a reality check. It can even be disheartening.

 - Get to know what the other group members are like.

-- Some people notice grammar mistakes, others are nitpickers.
+- Some people notice grammar mistakes, others are nitpickers and fact checkers.
 Some obsess over characters and others focus on plot.

 - If you know the other group members, then you can probably read through your piece, predict what they’ll say, and so fix the issues before you even submit your piece.